artificial intelligence (AI)

 How does AI work?

-As the hype around AI has accelerated, vendors have been scrambling to promote how their products and services use AI.
-Often what they refer to as AI is simply one component of AI, such as machine learning.
+As the hype around AI has accelerated, vendors have been scrambling to promote how their products and services use it.
+Often, what they refer to as AI is simply a component of the technology, such as machine learning.
 AI requires a foundation of specialized hardware and software for writing and training machine learning algorithms.
-No one programming language is synonymous with AI, but a few, including Python, R and Java, are popular.
+No single programming language is synonymous with AI, but Python, R, Java, C++ and Julia have features popular with AI developers.

 In general, AI systems work by ingesting large amounts of labeled training data, analyzing the data for correlations and patterns, and using these patterns to make predictions about future states.
-In this way, a chatbot that is fed examples of text chats can learn to produce lifelike exchanges with people, or an image recognition tool can learn to identify and describe objects in images by reviewing millions of examples.
+In this way, a chatbot that is fed examples of text can learn to generate lifelike exchanges with people, or an image recognition tool can learn to identify and describe objects in images by reviewing millions of examples.
 New, rapidly improving generative AI techniques can create realistic text, images, music and other media.

-Learning processes.
-This aspect of AI programming focuses on acquiring data and creating rules for how to turn the data into actionable information.
+- Learning.
+This aspect of AI programming focuses on acquiring data and creating rules for how to turn it into actionable information.
 The rules, which are called algorithms, provide computing devices with step-by-step instructions for how to complete a specific task.

 Why is artificial intelligence important?